takipsizad/copy_folder_to_another_repo_action/README.md

           env:
             API_TOKEN_GITHUB: ${{ secrets.API_TOKEN_GITHUB }}
           with:
-            source_file: 'test2.md'
+            source_folder: 'test_files'
             destination_repo: 'dmnemec/release-test'
             destination_folder: 'test-dir'
             user_email: 'devin.nemec@gmail.com'
             user_name: 'dmnemec'
+            commit_msg: '[GHA] Update the test files.'

 # Variables
-* source_file: The file or directory to be moved.
-Uses the same syntax as the `cp` command.
-Incude the path for any files not in the repositories root directory.
+* source_folder: The folder to be moved.
-* destination_repo: The repository to place the file or directory in.
+* destination_repo: The repository to place the folder in.
 * destination_folder: [optional] The folder in the destination repository to place the file in, if not the root directory.
 * user_email: The GitHub user email associated with the API token secret.
 * user_name: The GitHub username associated with the API token secret.
 * destination_branch: [optional] The branch of the source repo to update, if not master.
+* commit_msg: [optional] The commit message to use.

 # Behavior Notes
-The action will create any destination paths if they don't exist.
-It will also overwrite existing files if they already exist in the locations being copied to.
-It will not delete the entire destination repository.
+The action will remove the destionation folder before recreating it to place any copied files in it.